dentrado/life-in-a-row/README.md

 # life-in-a-row

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A combination of game of life and four in a row.
+Work in progress.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013-2014 Martin Forsgren

 Distributed under the Eclipse Public License, the same as Clojure.